A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Introduction

 \section{Introduction}

-We propose a new analysis framework for designing primal-dual optimization algorithms to obtain numerical solutions to the following convex optimization template described in the primal space:
+We introduce a new analysis framework for designing primal-dual optimization algorithms to obtain numerical solutions to the following convex optimization template described in the primal space:

-where $f : \R^n \to \Rext$ and $g : \R^m \to\Rext$ are proper, closed and convex functions; $\Xc=\dom{P}$ is the domain of $P$, and $\Ab\in\R^{m\times n}$ is given.
+where $f : \R^n \to \Rext$ and $g : \R^m \to\Rext$ are proper, closed and convex functions, and $\Ab\in\R^{m\times n}$ is given.
 For generality, we do not impose any smoothness assumption on $f$ and $g$.
 In particular, we refer to \eqref{eq:primal_cvx} as a nonsmooth composite minimization problem.

 Associated with the primal problem~\eqref{eq:primal_cvx}, we define the following dual formulation: